-21 Web Directories That Still Have Value
+21 Web Directories You'll Still Want To Use

 Foursquare is nowhere near as popular as Yelp, but it does provide listings for all kinds of local businesses.

-93% of local storefronts represent 2 million of the businesses who are already listed on Foursquare, and the site is visited by 20 million people monthly.
+The site is visited by 24 million people monthly, and 93% of local storefronts represent 2 million of the businesses that are already listed on Foursquare.

 10. Yellow Pages